 The centrifugal force boundary condition belongs to solid mechanics applications.
-More specifically, it can be created in static, dynamic, thermomechanical, and harmonic analysis types.
+More specifically, it can be created in static, dynamic, thermomechanical, frequency, and harmonic analysis types.

 This boundary condition is used to apply the forces that act on a structure when it rotates around a fixed axis.
 Its particularly useful in turbomachinery applications, such as solid mechanics analysis of impellers.